kirsty-schofield/kirsty-schofield.github.io/about.md

 I started out in the digital marketing and editorial spaces; refining brand voices, optimising conversion paths, and managing content portfolios for brands like Artemis Marketing and INTO University Partnerships.

-Through my MSc, I learned to build Python preprocessing pipelines, leverage corpus linguistics, and develop advanced AI prototypes.
-Today, I use this hybrid toolkit to build smarter, more human-centric digital experiences.
+Through my MSc, I learned to build Python preprocessing pipelines, explore corpus linguistics, and develop advanced AI prototypes.
+Now,I use this hybrid toolkit to build smarter, more human-centric digital experiences.

 My key skills include: